microsoft/responsible-ai-workshop/perequisites/using-jupyter-notebooks-in-azure-data-studio.md

 [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/what-is-azure-data-studio) is a lightweight, cross-platform data management and development tool for data professionals.
 As such, it takes advantage of an Azure ML workspace, which is a foundational block used to experiment, train, and deploy Machine Learning models.
 You can download Azure Data Studio for your environment [here](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall).

+To use the Jupyter notebook in Azure Data Studio, proceed with the following steps:

 1. Access the ML workspace you created under recent resources or by looking up Machine Learning in the search bar and selecting your workspace.

 <div style="text-align: center;">